YassineElazzati/DAO/README.md

 My database created on Sql communicates with my Article file which is in private.
 My class communicates only with my main Java.

-Edit a receipt

-Delete an article

-Add an article

-Modify an article

-Change the price of all the items

-Add promotions
+I did a CRUD in Java

-DAO and DTO
+I understood the advantages of DAO and DTO

 ## Installation